blackfireio/player/README.rst

         visit url('/')
             method POST

-You can also pass the Request body:
+You can also pass a Request body:

 .. code-block:: blackfire